Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Triceratops titan Paw special now correctly affects all neutral units instead of only aggressive
 - James Warden kennel sabertooth cats now deal 25% more damage to animals and characters but 25% less to machines and buildings
 - Scout damage wardrum aura range increased from 20 to 35
-- Scout and Rhino armor pennant aura range increased from 20 to 35
+- Rhino armor pennant aura range increased from 20 to 35
 - Archer bow damage values changed from 5/37/25/45/85 to 10/20/30/40/80
 - Warriror axe damage incresed from 10/15/25/45/85 to 15/20/30/50/90